Are Alaska Criminal Records Public?

-A misdemeanor is a non-indictable offense that is generally less severe than felonies.
-However, like felonies, a misdemeanor charge is categorized by a number-based system designed to describe the severity of the alleged crime.
+A misdemeanor in Alaska is a non-indictable offense categorized as less severe than felonies.
+They consist of less serious offenses against property interests and less severe violence against a person.
 In Alaska, misdemeanors are crimes punishable by up to one year in county or local jail.
 Misdemeanors in Alaska are divided into two categories: class A or B.

 - Class A misdemeanors are punishable by up to one year in jail and a fine of up to $10,000

 - Class B misdemeanors are less serious crimes, punishable by up to 90 days in jail and a fine of up to $2,000.